yhuuuu/Google-Data-Analytics-Certification-Capstone-Project/README.md

 1. What are some trends in smart device usage?
 2. How could these trends apply to Bellabeat customers?
 3. How could these trends help inﬂuence Bellabeat marketing strategy?

+## Deliverables
+1. A clear summary of the business task
+2. A description of all data sources used
+3. Documentation of any cleaning or manipulation of data
+4. A summary of your analysis
+5. Supporting visualizations and key ﬁndings
+6. Your top high-level content recommendations based on your analysis